 When sunset arrives, you should visit Shinkyo Bridge.
-It´s the perfect spot for capturing some special memories at dusk.
+It’s the perfect spot for capturing some special memories at dusk.
 Leave yourself some time on the way there.
-Look at ornate carvings that are all over the place when you visit the historical and almost baroque Toshogu Shrine.
+Look at ornate carvings all over the place when you visit the historical and almost baroque Toshogu Shrine.

-If you’re staying in Tokyo, then you can take the Tobu Railway line to this quaint and historic town.
-Although the ride takes a few hours (but with free wifi available on-board), it’s certainly worth it, especially if you’re looking to escape the bustling city vibe.
+If you’re staying in Tokyo, you can take the Tobu Railway line to this quaint and historic town.
+Although the ride takes a few hours (but with free wifi available onboard), it’s certainly worth it, especially if you’re looking to escape the bustling city vibe.

 Take a step back in time when you visit the historic Takayama.
 Narrow streets and wooden period shops and merchants.
 It certainly feels a million miles away from the other bustling mainstream cities.

-Known as ‘Japan’s kitchen,’ Osaka is often seen as a slightly grittier version of Tokyo.
-A fair two-and-a-half-hour ride from Tokyo on the bullet train, it is again most definitely worth the wait.
+Known as ‘Japan’s kitchen,’ Osaka is often a slightly grittier version of Tokyo.
+A fair two-and-a-half-hour ride from Tokyo on the bullet train is again most definitely worth the wait.
 They are famous for an array of the nation’s favorite dishes!
-Thinking of yakitori (rice flour balls filled with octopus) and kushikatsu, they also specialize in fried food here.
-A definite winner for foodies.
+Thinking of yakitori (rice flour balls filled with octopus) and kushikatsu, they also specialize in fried food—a definite winner for foodies.

-While I´m still dreaming about my journey to Japan, which will happen soon, I hope; tell me… Don´t you think these cities are worth to visit?
+While I’m still dreaming about my journey to Japan, which will happen soon, I hope; tell me… Don’t you think these cities are worth visiting?